As the Red Sox rode their ace starter all the way to a World Series victory the Yankees were at home wondering what happened to their “ace” against

 It may not be fair to apply the ace label on Wang, but in reality he is the front-end of the Yankees rotation.
 Combine that with the fact that the Yankees are going to rely on three pitchers under the age of 25 to get the bulk of their innings next season and even Hank Steinbrenner admits next season is a transition year.

 But we all know that he can’t be serious.
 For the Yankees it has always been about the World Series and never about rebuilding.
-Now facing the possibility that things may get even worse if Andy Pettitte decides to retire next season the Yankees entered into talks with the Twins about bringing their ace, Johan Santana, to
+Now facing the possibility that things may get even worse if Andy Pettitte decides to retire next season the Yankees entered into talks with the Twins about bringing their ace, Johan Santana, to New York on Monday according to ESPN.

 "I don't want to get into that at this point, as far as what they want, what we're willing to give and all that," Steinbrenner told ESPN.
 "It's preliminary right now."